lillykormann/superclouds_figures/README.md

-# Figures for Kormann et al. (2025): The Superclouds of the Local Milky Way
+# 3D Figures Kormann et al. (2025): The Superclouds of the Local Milky Way